shmcfarl/calisti_workshop/03-traffic.md

 After a few seconds, select "PAUSE STREAMING".

-The functionality is also available in the UI, including setting the different filters.
+The functionality is also available in the CLI, including setting the different filters (check the Calisti documentation).

 ![ttapui 1](images/ttapui_1.png)